-First of all, learning is complicated.
+First of all learning is complicated.
 Doing it right highly depends on your personality and requires a topic-specific setup and structure.
-Some things are best learned by just doing it repeatedly, some things need a top-down, hierarchically built set of materials, some require a constant back and forth between these two modes.
+Some things are best learnt by just doing it repeatedly, some things need a top-down, hierarchically built set of materials, some require a constant back and forth between these two modes.
 Some people learn best alone, some progress best with a mentor who stays close.
-Certain topics need longer chunks of focused time, some can be mastered in a series of 10-minute breaks between two work sessions.
+Certain topics need longer chunks of focused time, some can be mastered in a series of 10 minute breaks between two work sessions.

 Most importantly in the majority of cases learning requires a commitment from both parties which means support from the company (plus your team and your manager).
 Moral support is hardly enough.
 It's not enough to say 'we trust you can learn this, do your best'.

 For most of the engineers immediate success is defined by team goals (sprint goals / project goals) and personal goals.
 This means that if you only talk about learning the next card on the board will be more appealing to your engineers.
 They might even feel they're cheating on their team and they are being selfish if they use work hours for learning.
 When annual reviews happen they aren't talking about the books they read but the projects that they contributed to (and even though learning might support the next project, the immediate need feels to be the current one).

 As a manager supporting your engineers is a huge part of your job.
 In this particular topic support has many forms and aspects:

 - Encouragement and empowering - clearly communicate that learning in topic X, Y and Z are officially supported (or even expected!)